pushmeproductions/gitmaster/README.md

 - [ ] Exit to Home screen at any point in the game
 - [ ] Winners table
 - [ ] Sound effects
-- [ ] Easter egg collectibles
+- [x] Easter egg collectibles

 ## User stories

-- [ ] As a user, I want to be able to click items to pick them up
+- [x] As a user, I want to be able to click items to pick them up
-- [ ] As a user, I want to be able to move between different rooms
+- [x] As a user, I want to be able to move between different rooms
-- [ ] As a user, I want to be able to choose items from my inventory and use them to interact    with other items
+- [x] As a user, I want to be able to choose items from my inventory and use them to interact    with other items
-- [ ] As a user, I want to be able to move back to the previous room easily
+- [x] As a user, I want to be able to move back to the previous room easily
-- [ ] As a user, I want to be able to read story and item messages in the log
+- [x] As a user, I want to be able to read story and item messages in the log
 - [ ] As a user, I want to be able to exit to the home screen
 - [ ] As a user, I want to be able to compare my game time with other players

-## Features

-* App
-	* UI
-		* Inventory
-		* Function
-    * Items
-	* Homescreen
-	* Cell
-	* Corridor
-	* Staffroom
-	* Reactcore
-	* Escapepod
-	* Endscreen

 ## Team Learning Objectives